 How to Help

-Over the course of the past month, the nation’s eyes turned towards a series of relentless and devastating natural disasters pummeling the United States and its Southern territories.
+Over the course of the past few months, the nation’s eyes turned towards a series of relentless and devastating natural disasters pummeling the United States and its Southern territories.

 But, with great destruction comes great relief efforts.
 As in past disasters, at the forefront of Hurricane Harvey’s and Irma’s disaster response are Catholic Charities agencies, led by Catholic Charities USA’s (CCUSA) – the official domestic relief agency of the U.S. Catholic Church.